afkummer/gecco2020-brkga/README.md

 3. Run `make` to build the binaries.
 The main executable is called `brkga`.

 The example below shows the output of following the build steps.
+This example was run on Ubuntu 20.04 by using the clang 10 compiler.

 ```bash
 ~/gecco2020-brkga $ cd build